Arin-py07/Arin-py07/README.md

 - 👋 Hi, I’m @Arin-py07
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Django
-- Here you can find various types of problems solution sing python.
+- Here you can find various types of problem's solution using python.

 <!---